amejiyo/PUBPUB-MASK/README.md

 all file run through App.js.
 The rest is stored in android/screen.
-Thing might be different from mine due to my lack of experience.
+Things might be different from mine due to my lack of experience.

 # Things that complete
 - Language